Julia Wilkinson: 2010 Commonwealth Games

-Wilkinson entered in several events at the Commonwealth Games where she successfully earned 2 bronze medals; in the 200m individual medley, and in the 100m backstroke events, respectively.
-However, in the women's 4 × 100 m freestyle relay final, the Canadian foursome (including Julia) clocked the second fastest time only to learn they had been disqualified due to an illegal takeover—this would have been Wilkinson's third medal in these Games.
+Wilkinson entered in several events at the 2010 Delhi Commonwealth Games where she successfully earned a bronze medal in both the 200m individual medley, and the 100m backstroke under the management of Head Canadian team coach Randy Bennett.
+In a disappointing turn of events in the women's 4 × 100 m freestyle relay final, the Wilkinson's Canadian foursome clocked the second fastest time only to learn they had been disqualified due to an illegal takeover—this would have been Wilkinson's third medal in these Games.